 However, the swords and spells will eventually start flying to unleash a polished and absolutely satisfying turn-based combat system.
 What impressed me is how everything is so clearly labelled without being too overwhelming.
 Be it how far a character can move per action, to if a ranged spell is being obstructed, the player is always informed as to what is possible.
 Most importantly, each aspect is introduced through well described tutorial pop-ups so newcomers can get to grips one step at a time.

 It’s a good job, too, because the amount of tactical options available even at the start of the game mean there are plenty of ways to achieve victory.
 Fancy throwing some oil on the ground from your Wayfarer, ready for your mage to light up with a fireball?
 Go ahead.
 Maybe call down some rain, then follow it up with a bolt of lightning?
 Maybe that enemy ranger is causing trouble from their perch, so why not use a teleport spell to land them right in that electrified water?
 All this is possible, and it makes for delightful moments when it goes your way.

 But that’s just it – it won’t always go your way.
 The AI is just as capable of using these tactics against you, and will even retreat to safety in a manner that might catch you off-guard.
 The end result is a level of difficulty on par with the recent XCOM titles at best, and can be downright punishing at its worst.
 This is perhaps the game’s greatest fault, as the difficulty spikes are large and very sudden.
 I have found myself reloading encounters multiple times in a bid to out-maneuverer a group of enemies that have overwhelmed my party.
-Hell, there have been a few encounters which I have run away from to face later once I have levelled up my characters.
-It has been that difficult.
+Hell, there have been a few encounters which I only returned to once I had levelled up my characters.

 In other words, if you’re a newcomer to the genre or just want to experience the story, select Explorer Mode to avoid the anguish I have suffered in Classic Mode.